ojassvi/ai-experiments/README.md

 ## 🙏 Acknowledgments

 - OpenAI for GPT-4 integration
-- Twilio for WhatsApp Business API
-- Canva for design API
 - React and Vite communities
 - Tailwind CSS for beautiful UI components